robenkleene/design-references/blender/blender-graph-editor.md

 ## Scaling

 - You can select a bunch of points and scale them.
-- Use `Pivot Point` to change how the points are scaled. `Bounding Box Center` scales relative to the center of the selection. `2D Cursor` scales relative to the playhead.
+- Use `Pivot Point` (box target icon above the timeline) to change how the points are scaled. `Bounding Box Center` scales relative to the center of the selection. `2D Cursor` scales relative to the playhead.